Complete quantum-inspired framework for computational fluid dynamics: Numerical Results

+To showcase the versatility of our framework with three classes of immersed objects.
+First, we show how our simulations reproduce well-known regimes of flows around a cylinder at different Reynolds numbers.
+Second, we benchmark our results for flows around squared cylinders against those of the popular commercial solver \texttt{Ansys Fluent}.
+Third, we tackle the challenging case of flows around an realistic airfoil, where we also showcase the different operation modes of the MPS solution oracle.

+The flow around a circular cylinder is one of the paradigmatic problems in fluid dynamics~\cite{kvs_2004}.
+We simulate the three characteristic dynamics of laminar flow at different $\mathrm{Re}\leq 150$ (see Fig.~\ref{fig:cylinder}).
+We solve for the velocity and pressure fields on a mesh with $N_x=8$ and $N_y=7$, encoded in a 15-bit MPS with $\rchi=30$ (see App.~\ref{app:bond_dim_truncation} for details).
+The solutions obtained reproduce the textbook sub-regimes as Re increases: from a flow without downstream circulation to the well-known K\'arm\'an vortex street~\cite{Feynman:1494701}.

+Next, we simulate flows around a squared cylinder and a collection of four squared cylinders at $\mathrm{Re}=127$ and $\mathrm{Re}=141$, respectively.
+Both simulations are performed on a mesh with $N_x=8$ and $N_y=7$ using MPSs of $\rchi = 30$.
+As shown in Fig.~\ref{fig:ansys comparison}, we compare our solutions with the ones obtained using \texttt{Ansys Fluent}, observing a remarkable agreement.
+We note that comparison between conceptually different solvers are meaningful only in the fully developed phase of the flow, after the initial transient behaviour.
+The evolution times used for Fig.~\ref{fig:ansys comparison} were carefully chosen as to guarantee this condition (see App.~\ref{app:High_Re}).
+This rules out possible mismatches in the transient regimes due to different numerical approaches.
+In addition, in App.~\ref{app:High_Re} we also report simulations for the squared cylinder at $\mathrm{Re}=630$ and $\mathrm{Re}=2230$.

+Finally, we consider the simulation of flows around a realistic airfoil in a mesh of $N_x =10$ and $N_y = 9$, shown in Fig.~\ref{fig:complexobjects}.
+The flow inclination angle used is $22^\circ$, $\mathrm{Re}=750$, and $\rchi=45$.
+We take advantage of this complex geometry to showcase the different evaluation modes of the MPS solution oracle.
+As a specific example, we consider the vorticity field $\boldsymbol{\omega}=\nabla\times\boldsymbol{v}$.
+We obtain its associated MPS directly from the velocity MPSs and the matrix-product form of $\nabla$.
+The vorticity MPS is then taken as the solution oracle for the plots in Fig.~\ref{fig:complexobjects}.
+We stress that neither coarse-grained evaluation nor pixel sampling require the vector representation of $\boldsymbol{\omega}$, only its MPS.

-The observed versatility to solve for flows involving complex geometries together with the built-in ability to access the solution directly from the MPS renders our framework potentially relevant to aero- and hydro-dynamic design problems.
-For instance, pixel sampling is well-suited for Monte-Carlo estimations of objective functions that may be relevant to industrial optimizations.
+The observed versatility for flows around realistic geometries, together with the built-in ability to access the solution directly from the MPS, renders our framework potentially interesting to hydro-dynamic design problems.
+In particular, pixel sampling is well-suited for Monte-Carlo estimations of objective functions that may be relevant to industrial optimizations.